geoserver/geoserver.github.io/_posts/2025-07-16-cite-certification.md

 Many thanks to all who were involved!
 After approximately 10 years, we can once again officially confirm that GeoServer is OGC compliant.

-### Documentation
+## Developer Documentation

-For developers, read more about the [certification process](https://docs.geoserver.org/latest/en/developer/cite-test-guide/index.html#cite-certification) and how to expand on it.
+For developers, read more about the [certification process](https://docs.geoserver.org/latest/en/developer/cite-test-guide/index.html#cite-certification) and how to expand on it for additional services.

 ## CITE Certification Sponsorship